alleappio/tintr/README.md

 ## Colorscheme file

 The colorscheme file required by the `-a` flag is simply a yaml file containing the list of colors under the `colorscheme` field
+An example is provided with gruvbox in the file colorschemes/gruvbox.yaml

 ## future development